scarborough-courtney/ohimanual/content/accessing_github_repos.md

 **RStudio** is a program that can be used to synchronize any modifications you make to files in your assessment’s repository, and if you are working in R, it is convenient since you do not need to open the GitHub App.
 If you do not already have this installed, install the latest version of R and RStudio (and if you do have these installed, check for updates: there are frequent updates to the R software, and the current version is identified on the website).
 Both R and RStudio are freely available to download.

-**R**: Download the current version of R at http://cran.r-project.org/ and follow the instructions to install it on your computer.
+**R**: Download the current version of R appropriate for your operating system at http://cran.r-project.org/ and follow the instructions to install it on your computer.
 If updating, compare the available version on their website with what you already have on your computer by typing sessionInfo() into your R console.

 **RStudio**: Download the current version of RStudio software at www.rstudio.com.
 RStudio is not updated as often as R, but it is good to check for updates regularly.
+Note that in this case, you should follow the default install instructions.

 If you are working on a Mac, you will need to tell RStudio to use the proper version of Git by doing the updating the preferences for 'Git executable':